- Establish eligibility

 You can apply online here.
 We recommend you write your essays before beginning your online application.
 You can view the essay questions here.

-If you are qualified based on your online application, you will be invited to interview.
+Based on your online application, you may be invited to interview.
+These interviews are conducted by COPE Health Scholars program managers, regional managers and the current Health Scholar leadership team.
 Interviews help us get to know you.
 We’re looking for personable, confident and articulate students who will create positive experiences with patients and the care delivery team.
 Interviews typically take place in a small group setting, a multiple mini interview format or online via Skype.
-Please be dressed in professional attire and note that the interviews do start as scheduled.
+Please be dressed in professional attire and arrive in a timely manner.

 You’ll receive an email with a link to pay your tuition.
 View tuition and fees here.

-You will need to attend the 3 days of training in full, where you will learn about care team communication skills, hospital codes, patient experience, regulatory standards, the basics of U.S. health care, and more.
-In order to continue in the program and begin your first shift, you must first pass a written exam.
+You will need to attend the three (3) days of training in full, where you will learn about care team communication skills, hospital codes, patient experience, regulatory standards, the basics of U.S. health care and more.
+Trainings are site-specific and vary by rotation, and the details of when and where they will take place will be communicated to you after your tuition is paid.
+In order to continue in the program and begin your first shift, you must first pass a written exam and practical exam.

 Back to top